Analysis | The new politics of the new pandemic

 The key word in DeSantis’s comments, though, is “endemic.”
 At some point, hopefully, soon, covid may be akin to the flu: a thing that emerges and for which vulnerable populations should have up-to-date vaccinations, but a thing that Americans generally can treat as background noise.

-There are short-term political benefits for DeSantis to cut down on testing.
+There are short-term political benefits for DeSantis in cutting down on testing.
 When cases spiked in Florida over the summer, the governor insisted that it was a result of Florida experiencing its “covid season.”
 This was defensive; DeSantis is seeking reelection next year and a potential presidential bid in 2024, so it’s useful to tie surges in infections to inevitability rather than leadership.
-His defenders were quick to predict that cases would surge in the northeast, come winter, reinforcing the seasonality of the virus.
-And indeed, cases have surged in the northeast — and once again, in Florida.
+His defenders were quick to predict that cases would surge in the Northeast, come winter, reinforcing the seasonality of the virus.
+And indeed, cases have surged in the Northeast — and once again, in Florida.
 By limiting testing, the state tamps down on the size of its reported surge in cases and dampens such comparisons.
 (If you’re skeptical that the state would play tricks like this, note how it reports covid-19 death numbers.)

 Again, it might be that the virus is hitting an endemic point, that splashy reports about new infections simply don’t capture the challenges the virus now poses.
 But it is also useful for DeSantis to encourage his state to treat the virus that way.

 Infection triumphalism.
 There was another Florida-related development in recent days that bears mentioning.
-Right-wing media (and DeSantis’s team) celebrated Rep. Alexandria Ocasio-Cortez’s (D-N.Y.) maskless, outdoor Florida vacation as a tribute to Florida’s less stringent rules governing the spread of the virus.
+Right-wing media (and DeSantis’s team) celebrated Rep. Alexandria Ocasio-Cortez’s (D-N.Y.) maskless, outdoor Florida vacation as a tribute to Florida’s less-stringent rules governing the spread of the virus.

 This argument was weird for two reasons.
 First, the idea of New Yorkers heading to Florida during the winter is not a new one, related less to rules about masks than weather.
 Second, New York’s rules aimed at limiting the spread of the virus are not as severe as has been presented.
 The fully vaccinated do regular wintertime activities in Ocasio-Cortez’s hometown of New York City, for example, though there is an indoor mask mandate that was reintroduced after omicron.
 Sitting outside and eating, as Ocasio-Cortez was photographed doing, is run-of-the-mill in New York — except that it’s cold.